Tickets section overview

 When it comes to ticket resolution, you should aim to get a ticket resolved within 8 hours after its creation.
 Keep in mind that most tickets can be resolved within an hour and only the most complicated cases will require more time.

-Additionally, try increasing you online time.
-This way, you won’t get as many offline messages and have the most opportunities to chat with clients and solve their problems on the fly.
+Additionally, try increasing your online time.
+This way, you won’t get as many offline messages and have the most opportunities to chat with clients and solve their problems immediately.